liamcottle/rustplus.js/README.md

 This is an unofficial NodeJS library for controlling Smart Switches and various other things in the PC game [Rust](https://store.steampowered.com/app/252490/Rust/).

+It communicates with the Rust Game Server via the WebSocket running on the port configured in your `server.cfg` as `app.port`.

+You can find the port your server is using for the Rust+ App by typing `app.port` into the F1 console.
+I recommend you to set the port to something static in your `server.cfg` file and then make sure you have configured port forwarding on your router.

 ## Features

 Below is a list of features that are implemented in this library.